 Note: It is possible to connect to the Sud/Lusitânia train at Coimbra, and here passengers from Porto connect to the service.

 The timetable and prices can be seen on the CP website, but tickets are booked via the Renfe (Spanish train company website):

 Note: The Gran Classe is worth the extra money as the Tourist Berths are very small and cramped.
 Always regard a night train as an experience and adventure (which it is), but never plan for a full night’s sleep, as it can be bumpy or noisy.

 Santa Apolonia is the departure location for the urban train service north to Azambuja.
-This route has very little interest to tourists, it does connect to Estação do Oriente (but the metro is easier) and there is a connection to Sintra (but the direct train from Rossio is a better choice).
-A full list of the departure from Santa Apolonia and the entire Azambuja urban route please see:
+This route has very little interest to tourists, but it does connect the Santa Apolonia to the Estação do Oriente (but the metro is easier).

 From Oriente, there is a train to Sintra, but the direct train from Rossio is a better choice.
 A full list of the departure from Santa Apolonia and the entire Azambuja urban route, please see:

 Santa Apolonia train station has the expected facilities of a medium-sized station; there is a café and shops, which includes a small Pingo Doce supermarket.
 As the station is on the edge of Alfama, there is a range of cafes, bars and shops within walking distance.